 The Company is continuing to carry out the reporting and work requirements in its exploration projects.
 Other non-essential activities and expenditure have been reduced.
-The Company continues to gather information on possible high-value new-entry projects that it could commence in due course.
+The Company continues to evaluate high-value newentry projects that it could commence in due course.